Healthy Homes Assessment Whitby

 What We Do

-As building inspectors we are experts in all components involved in professional house examinations.
-We’re there to make sure that you make the correct choice when it comes to purchasing your next property.
+As building inspectors we take on all issues involved in professional home examinations.
+We are there to make sure you make the best choice when it comes to purchasing your next property.

-We take your investment seriously and conduct detailed examinations to ensure you don’t receive any expensive or unwelcome unpleasant surprises, so you are able to relax and focus on the fun aspects of purchasing or owning your own home.
+We take your investment seriously and conduct detailed checks to make sure you don’t receive any expensive or unwelcome surprises meaning you can relax and focus on the fun aspects of purchasing or owning an house.

-We offer a wide range of services to ensure you are completely informed of the condition of any property that you might be thinking of buying or selling along with other services.
+We specialise in a range of solutions to ensure that you are fully updated on the condition of any property you might be thinking of buying or selling as well as additional solutions.

-We have a systematic approach to inspecting your property and the most up-to-date software technology with digital photos embedded into the report, you are able to actually see any issues found.
-Because of our comprehensive report, it is easy to understand why we have so many clients who recommend our services to their family and acquaintances.
+Our systematic method of conducting your house inspection and the latest software technology including digital photos imbedded into the reports, you are able to actually see any problems that might be identified.
+With our comprehensive report, it’s not surprising that we get so many clients recommending our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports